 Qualifying text (small print or footnotes) can be used to clarify a claim in an ad, but don’t use it to hide important information or in a way that misleadingly contradicts the headline claim.
 For example, it's often contradictory to claim "X% Off Everything!*" and then qualify this with "*exclusions apply".

 5. Have the evidence to back up your claims

 Remember that before you run an ad, you should hold adequate evidence to support all objective claims or those that are capable of objective substantiation, bearing in mind the impression consumers are likely to take from the ad.
 The level of evidence that is required will depend on the type of claim being made and the product in question.
 For example, for some health, beauty or slimming claims robust clinical trials may be required.

 6. Be careful of claims in product names

 Remember that all ad content, including your company or product names can count as potential claims.
 If your product name implies an unproven effect or benefit, this could be problematic – even if it appears in a pack shot.

-As a final thought, it’s worth remembering that these rules apply to all marketing sectors, but some sectors have their own specific rules that you might also need to think about, such as environmental claims, weight control and slimming and food supplements and associated health or nutrition claims.
+Take a look at Section 3 for a more detailed look at the rules surrounding misleading advertising, which cover things like the use of testimonials and comparisons.
+These rules apply to all marketing, but some sectors/claims have their own specific rules that you might need to think about as well - such as environmental claims, weight control and slimming and food supplements and associated health or nutrition claims.